The Architecture Problem: Why Budget Isn't What's Holding You Back

 That overhead is the tax on fragmented architecture.
 It doesn't show up on an invoice, but it compounds every quarter.

 The same logic applies to vendor sprawl.
-Publishers often add solutions one at a time, each one justified on its own merits, but best-of-breed doesn't scale the way it looks on paper.
+Publishers often add solutions one at a time, each justified on its own merits — but best-of-breed doesn't scale the way it looks on paper.
 Every new vendor adds integration work, another data silo, and more integration debt.
 Eventually you're paying overlapping fees for capabilities that should reinforce each other but don't, because nothing was designed to work together.

 The result: your budget grows, but your team's output doesn't.